ROBOTIS-GIT/emanual/docs/kr/software/opencm_ide/api_reference.md

 Perhaps counter-intuitively, max() is often used to constrain the lower end of a variable’s range, while min() is used to constrain the upper end of the range.

-`Warning` Because of the way max() is implemented, avoid using other functions inside the parentheses.
+**WARNING** : Because of the way max() is implemented, avoid using other functions inside the parentheses.
 It may lead to incorrect results:

 max(a--, 0);   // avoid this - yields incorrect results
 a--;           // use this instead -